hanegraaff/stock-advisor-software/README.md

 ### TDAmeritrade Keys
 Additionally, you will need to authenticate with TDAmeritrade in order to buy and sell securities.
-This software will treat the account as its own, meaning that any positions that are not part of its portolio, will be unwound.
+This software will treat the account as its own, meaning that any positions that are not part of its portfolio, will be unwound.
 Specifically, it will execute trades in a way that positions will always match those in the recommended portfolio.

 TDAmeritrade uses OAuth for authentication, and the initial setup process is described